 The use of video, featuring the Mayor and CEO, proved a highly effective means of delivering key information.
 These videos were published on Council's website and social media channels.
-Signs advising of playground closures due to the COVID-19 pandemic were installed throughout the shire

 A recurring weekly slot was obtained for the Mayor to be interviewed on local radio station Plenty Valley FM.
 This offered a good opportunity to share information and update the community about the latest developments and what these meant for Council services and facilities.